derwok/tailor/README.md

 * If access to file is not granted, tries to 'sudo tail -F'
 * File pathes are normalized and duplicates are removed on every call
 * Files are sorted "last used to top"
+* Quick call a file from commandline if you know its menu char.

 ## Usage